Advancement and recognition in Scouting America: Nova and Supernova Awards

 These STEM (Science, Technology, Engineering and Math) awards are for all three levels of youth scouting.
 Cub Scouts, Boy Scouts and Venturers may all earn up to four Nova awards, each based on one of the four STEM principles.
 The Supernova award is a culmination of the youth's work on the Nova award and there are a number of various Supernova awards that the scout may earn.

 Adult leader awards

 Cub Scout leader recognition

 Cub Scout leaders who complete training, tenure, and performance requirements are recognized by a system of awards.
-The Cub Scout Den Leader Training Award is available for Den Leaders, the Scouter's Training Award is for any registered Cub Scout leader, and the Scouter's Key is for Cubmasters.
+The Cub Scout Den Leader Training Award is available for Den Leaders, the Scouter's Training Award is for any registered Cub Scout leader, and the Scouter's Key and Unit Leader Award of Merit are for Cubmasters.
 These awards are recognized by a certificate and an embroidered square knot insignia with the appropriate square knot device pin (indicates program or rank for which the award was earned).

-Boy Scout leader recognition
+Scouts, BSA leader recognition

-Boy Scout adult leaders who complete training, tenure, and performance requirements are recognized by a system of awards.
-The Boy Scout Leader's Training Award is available to any leader, while the Scoutmaster's Key and the Scoutmaster Award of Merit are only available to the Scoutmaster.
+Scouts, BSA adult leaders who complete training, tenure, and performance requirements are recognized by a system of awards.
+The Scouter's Training Award is available to any leader, while the Scoutmaster's Key and the Unit Leader Award of Merit are only available to the Scoutmaster.